 You can tell if you're addicted to drugs or alcohol by looking for certain indications.
 Relationship concerns, employment or school problems, and even legal issues originating from substance abuse can all be signs of addiction.
 If the following aspects of your life have been impacted by substance usage, you may have an addiction.

-- Has your drug or alcohol abuse harmed your personal relationships?
+- Has your drug or alcohol abuse harmed your relationships?

-- Have you ever utilized drugs or alcohol to fit in with your friends or feel accepted in social circles?
+- Have you ever utilised drugs or alcohol to fit in with your friends or feel accepted in social circles?

 - Have you ever lied to a loved one or family member about your substance abuse?